jmettraux/aac_magic/src/spells.md

 * **Move:** 1 WP, 10 ft
 * **Prolong:** 1 WP, 1 min

+A lens of pain, inflicting damage upon traversal.

 A shield of pain with (1d6 + skill) * WP "hit points".
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

 As a main action, the weaver of the black shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.